ricardomaia/javascript-fast-track/README.md

 That's all for now.
 Close Visual Studio Code.

-Let's see how is our list...
+Let's take a look in our list...

 - [x] Install Node
 - [x] Install Git